 Core Set #12.
 Lore.

 Beravor is a great hero.
 Not perfect, but great nevertheless.
 Let me explain why.
 First, her stats: Those are the typical ranger stats, 2 , 2 , 2 and 4 .
 Not quite extraordinary.
-And still, it somewhat makes her stand out from the rest of the heroes - the female heroes, that is: She is one of only three women in this game with 4 hitpoints (the other two being another ranger, Idraen, and Na'asiyah), and there are none with 5 (isn't that kind of sexist, I wonder?).
+And still, it somewhat makes her stand out from the rest of the heroes - the female heroes, that is: She is one of only four female characters in this game with 4 hitpoints (the other three being another ranger, Idraen, Galadriel, and Na'asiyah), and there are none with 5 (isn't that kind of sexist, I wonder?).
 Those 4 HP make her a lot more reliable in defending compared to e.g. Eleanor.
 The other stats are not very impressive each, but are not bad at all either, yet, they add up to an impressive threat cost of 10.
 This may be the biggest drawback of the card: Beravor is a very good glue hero, being able to flexibly defend, attack or quest, but she can only use her stats once per round, or not at all if you choose to use her ability, and this effectively makes her a 2/0/0 hero (or 0/2/0 or 0/0/2, or even 0/0/0), which is really not worth an initial threat of 10.

 Luckily, Beravor has more to offer than just her stats and threat cost.
 She has got two very useful traits, Ranger and Dúnedain.
 This allows for some action advantage that is not restricted to only putting Unexpected Courage on her (which is of course a great attachment for her, nevertheless).
 She is also eligible for Wingfoot and Steed of the North, two cheap but potentially very powerful action advantage cards that allow Beravor to contribute her respectable 2 to the quest and then ready to attack, defend or draw 2 cards.
 Although she is not really build towards the Dúnedain archetype (since that was developed later in the game), she can profit from Descendants of Kings, and she is a valid target for Tale of Tinúviel.
 She also gives access to Ranger of Cardolan's Combat Action and Ranger Summons.
 Dúnedain Pipe can be attached to her for even more card draw, and she can make use of Blood of Númenor and Gondorian Fire if you manage to get some resources on her.
 The great thing about her balanced statline is that it is quite easy to make her respectable in every aspect of the game: With Protector of Lórien she can quest for 3 at the cost of one discarded card, which is the second highest amount of you can find in the game, or defend for 3 (or 4 or 5 if you are willing to discard more cards), which is not bad, either, especially considering her 4 that provide some peace of mind when blocking against more powerful enemies.
 If you are willing to invest a few resources in her, she quickly becomes a powerful jack-of-all-trades.